Suillus granulatus (Europe in America)

-White stem ages yellower & has many pink/brown dots & smears.
-Viscid cap.
+White to pale yellow stem has many pink/brown dots & smears.
+Viscid brown to yellow cap.
 Whitish pores age yellow & usually stain dull cinnamon.

 Description